 These events will engage participants in discussion around key sectoral developments, consultation on new initiatives within sparqs, and opportunities to share and reflect on personal and professional practice.

 There is a mailing list associated with the network which is a forum for discussion of the events and their content as well as for exchange of related work.
 To join the mailing list please contact Simon Varwell.

 - Thursday 17th November 2016 - see the event page for further information and materials from the day.

-- Tuesday 14th February 2017 - see the event page for further details - the materials will be uploaded ASAP.
+- Tuesday 14th February 2017 - see the event page for further information and materials from the day.

 - Thursday 4th May 2017 - registration will open nearer the time.